jruizcabrejos/jruizcabrejos/content/post/hello-world-i-guess-20241209/index.md

 Everything I have done in the context of "academic" projects has been meticulously documented and every step is detailed somewhere.
 Where possible, papers and methods are publicly available and open-source.
 If you don't know what the [FAIR Principles](https://www.nature.com/articles/sdata201618) are, don't talk to me, etc.

-I also have the tendency to hoard and take note of every little idea, draft or file that was generated through the ✨process✨just in case we have to 'look back at it'  in the future.
+I also have the tendency to hoard and take note of every little idea, draft or file that was generated through the ✨process✨just in case we have to 'take a look back' and reflect on it in the future.

 I am also a big fan of using diagrams to describe stuff in general.